 When we visited:

-I visited with my two little boys, Ellis, 3.5 years and Theo, 2.5 years, and their dad.
-We went on a sunny Sunday, the weekend after the schools started back for the new school year.
+Maxine visited with her two little boys, Ellis, 3.5 years and Theo, 2.5 years, and their dad.
+They went on a sunny Sunday, the weekend after the schools started back for the new school year.

 What age and family is Marwell Zoo best for?